Shrecki/treeCoreset/README.md

 ### Prerequisites

 Eigen, Boost and ØMQ are required for this project to work.
-Eigen is already included as a submodule.
+Eigen, Pybind and cmake are already included as submodules.
+Pybind and cmake still need to be built before the project can be built as well.
+Python 3.10 is required for this project's compilation as well.
+If you are using a Python environment, make sure to activate an environment with Python 3.10 when compiling.

 ### Installation

+There are two main ways the project can be built.
+You can either use the provided Docker image or build the project from source.

+#### Using the Docker image

+#### Building from source

 0. Install prerequisite libraries:
    ```sh